Current Research

 Genetic diversity

 U.S. Army Corps of Engineers (USACE) researchers are working to understand the genetic diversity of EFB in its invasive and native ranges.
-Goals of this research include guiding foreign exploration for biocontrol, monitoring EFB’s spread, and mapping EFB genetic diversity.
+Goals of this research include monitoring EFB’s spread, mapping EFB genetic diversity, and partnering with the Centre for Agriculture and Bioscience International (CABI) to guide foreign exploration for biocontrol.

 Gene silencing biotechnology